bsaichary/Azure-Linux-VM-Creation-setup-selfhost-agent-detail-guide/README.md

 ## **Step2: Open the Git**

-Now, go to downloads folder there you will see pem key file which was downloaded while creating virtual machine.
+Open the Gitbash app for your laptop, go to downloads folder there you will see pem key file (prometheusvm_key.pem) which was downloaded while creating virtual machine.

 <img width="315" height="50" alt="image" src="https://github.com/user-attachments/assets/0c94ccdb-6565-4774-891f-eaa56aaebea5" />